chahatsagarmain/pipelines/test/README.md

 3. To mimic the GitHub Actions environment, export any required environment variables found in the workflow files.

-4. Install the dependencies for the test using command `make setup-{test_name}` .
-The commands with the steps are in `Makefile.setup.mk`
+4. Install the necessary dependencies for the test by running the command `make setup-{test_name}`.
+The steps for setting up dependencies are defined in the `Makefile.setup.mk` file.

-5. Run the test using command `make {test_name}` all the test that can be run using make command are in `Makefile`.
+5. Execute the test using command `make {test_name}` , all the test that can be run using Make commands are mentioned in `Makefile`.

 * * * * *